2026 Rankings — Updated July 2026

 What It Does Well

-• Sport-specific mental training (baseball/softball scenarios)
+• Sport-specific mental training for baseball and softball scenarios

-• AI swing and pitching analysis
+• AI swing and pitching analysis — no sensor required

-• Performance analysis tied to mental state
+• Performance analysis connected to mental state tracking

 What's Missing